mangelma/Agent-based-production-system/README.md

-# Agent-based-production-system
-dasd
+# Agent-based control of a production system
-NodeJS based assignment for the course Distributed Automation Systems
+NodeJS based assignment work for the TUT course Distributed Automation Systems